Cooperativismo y Desarrollo, May-August 2024; 12(2), e683

 In the leather industry, especially in those companies whose standardization has not been established, seek to improve quality techniques in order to obtain a softer, more flexible and resistant leather, here is the importance of acquiring this information to improve quality techniques.
 The main characteristic of chromium sulfate on unborn skin is to increase resistance to tearing, rupture of fibers, friction when stretched, preserving softness and delicacy; by virtue of which the following objectives were raised: Use chromium sulfate in the tanning of unborn bovine skin, in addition three levels of chromium sulfate (7, 8, 9) were tested in the tanning of unborn bovine skins (Amancha Proaño & Jaramillo Constante, 2022).

 This factory produces leather for soles, from beef butt, and its tanning process is based on the use of vegetable tannins with tannin content, its production focuses on obtaining pickled butt.
-From the analysis of the process, the main factors impacting the environment were determined and are listed below.
-(Estévez Bonilla & Paredes Cruz, 2018):
+From the analysis of the process, the main factors impacting the environment were determined and are listed below (Estévez Bonilla & Paredes Cruz, 2018):

 Risk prevention is necessary in every workplace, including craft workshops and cooperatives; the employer or his/her representative must take measures to reduce occupational risks, which must be based on the guidelines on occupational health and safety management systems.
 To this end, risk prevention plans will be developed in workplaces that will be made known and will contemplate, at least, the following actions (Nagi et al., 2020):